MAJOR MACRO ECONOMIC INDICATORS

 - High household debt level in foreign currency

-A deceptive sudden consolidation of the public accounts
+A consolidation of public accounts appears to be underway

 Bills of exchange and cheques are not widely used, as they must meet a number of formal issuing requirements in order to be valid.

 Nevertheless, for dishonoured and protested bills and cheques, creditors may resort to a fast-track procedure resulting in an injunction to pay.

 Cash payments were commonly used in Poland by individuals and firms alike, but under the “Freedom of business activity Act” (Ustawa o swobodzie działalności gospodarczej), of 2 July 2004, which came into force on 21st August 2004, companies are required to make settlements via bank accounts for any transaction exceeding the equivalent in złotys of 15,000 Euros even when payable in several instalments.

 This measure aims to counter fraudulent money laundering.